Feeding your adult dog well

 How much kibble a day for a dog?

-How should I feed my dog?
+How should you feed a dog?

-How can I tell if my dog is overweight?
+How do I know if my dog is overweight?

 How many meals a day for an adult dog?